zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/setup/setup.md

     </copy>
     ```

-   Note, cloud shell may disconnect after a period of inactivity.
+   Cloud shell may disconnect after a period of inactivity.
 If that happens, you can reconnect and then run this command to resume the setup:

     ```bash
     <copy>source $LAB_HOME/cloud-setup/setup.sh</copy>